Chalk home page

 1. Features

-Windowed features are features defined over time ranges.
-For example, you can use windowed features to count the number of login attempts made by a user over the past 10 minutes, or to track the largest purchase amount a cardholder has made in the past 30 days.
+Create a data aggregation over a time range using a Windowed Feature.
+For example, use windowed features to count the number of login attempts made by a user over the past 10 minutes, or to track the largest purchase amount a cardholder has made in the past 30 days.

 Here is an example of a windowed feature representing the number of failed logins in the last 10 minutes, 30 minutes, and 1 day: